Developer Guide

 Alternative 2: Have a separate encapsulation for

-where we record doctors as persons as well, then link each patient to adoctor
+doctorwhere we record doctors as persons as well, then link each patient to adoctor’s nric.- Pros: Less ambiguity, we can navigate to the specific

-. - Cons: This will require more restructuring of the codebase, storing both doctors and patients, which makes the database more messy.
+doctor. - Cons: This will require more restructuring of the codebase, storing both doctors and patients, which makes the database more messy.

 - Pros: Less ambiguity, we can navigate to the specific